rafaelfloressouza/USF_COVID19_VISUALIZER/README.md

 # Covid-19 Visualizer for University of South Florida

-• Partnered with a  to develop a dashboard to present COVID-19 cases on the University of South Florida (USF) campuses using python3 and the Plotly Dash framework.
+• Developed a dashboard to present COVID-19 cases on the University of South Florida (USF) campuses using python3 and the Plotly Dash framework.

 • Utilized BeautifulSoup4 and Pandas to web scrape the USF's Coronavirus website.